 Sometimes patients who have a legitimate, or otherwise, diagnosis of Chronic Lyme Disease, fibromyalgia or chronic fatigue are actually suffering

-from a toxin overload that is produced by a particular strain of bacteria.
+from a toxin overload that is produced by a particular strain of pathogenic bacteria.
 By clearing the treatable bacterial infections and

 utilizing various techniques to help reduce the toxin loads, there can be much improvement in the patient's overall condition.